Book Lists

 release date: Aug 01, 2023

-In this book, readers will explore a tree stump microhabitat and discover how the tiny animals, plants, and fungi that live here form an ecosystem and rely on each other for survival.
-This title cleverly takes young readers on a mini safari around, beneath, and inside a tree stump making connections between the living things that call it home.
-Packed with curriculum science information See how tree stump minibeasts make their homes and what they eat Learn about the life cycles of snakes and lizards Discover how tardigrades and other microscopic animals live in moss Controlled vocabulary, grammar, and sentence structure Beautiful, labeled photographs throughout Close photo/text match Includes a tree stump food web diagram Filled with facts about the natural world, this title is perfect for students studying habitats, animal and plant life cycles, and ecosystems.
+In this book, readers will explore a forest at night and discover how the nocturnal animals that make it their home form an ecosystem and rely on their habitat and each other for survival.
+This title cleverly takes young readers on a mini safari through a dark forest making connections between the plants, animals, and other living things that call it home.
+Packed with curriculum science information See how forest animals make their homes and what they eat Learn about the animals’ life cycles Discover how the animals use the forest’s trees as places to find food and shelter Controlled vocabulary, grammar, and sentence structure Beautiful, labeled photographs throughout Close photo/text match Includes a nocturnal animals food web diagram Filled with facts about the natural world, this title is perfect for students studying habitats, animal and plant life cycles, and ecosystems.

 The Story of Our Tree